Merve-1/Merve-1/README.md

 # 👩‍💻 Marwa Alazab

 Welcome to my GitHub profile!
-I am a **Junior Penetration Tester** and cybersecurity enthusiast with a strong background in software engineering and secure application development.
+I am a **Software Engineer** with a strong focus on secure application development and cybersecurity.
+I specialize in building full-stack applications.
 Currently pursuing a master’s degree in **Cybersecurity of AI**, I focus on developing practical skills in **penetration testing**, **vulnerability assessment**, and **security research**.

 I am passionate about identifying security weaknesses, solving Capture The Flag (CTF) challenges, and continuously improving my technical knowledge through hands-on labs and real-world security scenarios.